pypyr/docs/content/topics/filesystem/_index.md

 template files on-the-fly that you want to inject into other tools that you are automating with pypyr.

+## cross-platform paths
+Windows users, you can specify paths with / or \ as directory separator. pypyr will resolve either correctly for you.
+Pretty much all platforms except MS Windows use /.

+When you're working with files and you want to have a cross-platform compatible pipeline and you're using relative paths, front-slash / is the way to go.

 ## encoding
 pypyr will use the platform's default encoding to deal with text-based files.
 This is `utf-8` for most sensible systems, but be aware on Windows it's still